 The house has an entrance hall leading to the kitchen and the third bedroom.
-The kitchen is a brand new McCarron and Co kitchen with granite worktops and Miele oven, microwave, steamer, hob, extractor and dishwasher.
-Leading from the kitchen there is a comfortable sitting room with TV, DVD, two sofas, arm chair and tables.
-Beyond the kitchen is the hall leading to a spacious cloak room and utility room with Miele washing machine then stairs to the upper floor.
+There is a very well equipped McCarron and Co kitchen with granite worktops and Miele oven, fridge/freezer, dishwasher, microwave, steamer, hob, extractor and a radio.
+From the kitchen there is a comfortable sitting room with TV, DVD player with dvd's, two sofas, arm chair and tables.
+Beyond the kitchen is the back hall leading to a spacious cloak room with toilet and hand basin and utility room with Miele washing machine, clothes airer, iron, ironing board etc.

 There is a shower room with shower, basin and W/C and a separate family bathroom with bath, basin and W/C.